diltgen/homca/README.md

 2. [SageMath](https://www.sagemath.org/) (v.9.2.0 or higher);
 3. [Jupyter (Notebook)](https://jupyter.org/install).

 To run homca, simply open a terminal and type "jupyter notebook" to start Jupyter Notebook and open the file "homca.ipynb".
 You should now see the input cell with the source code.
-Below the big "Setup"-Box, specify the path to your khoca output file and directly below the name of the file (if you already have one).
+Below the big "Setup"-box, specify the path to your khoca output file and directly below the name of the file (if you already have one).
 This completes installation.

 # How to use